Death of Eleanor de Freitas: Background

-Rape allegations
+Rape allegation

 In 2008 or 2009, de Freitas met Alexander Economou, the sometime company secretary of his family-run shipping agency.
 They became acquaintances after attending the same party in Chelsea in October 2012.
-On 23 December 2012, de Freitas and Economou met alone for the first and only time and had sex.
-The following day, they went shopping together, including a trip to an Ann Summers sex shop.
-Subsequently, Economou ended the relationship with de Freitas; de Freitas was upset by the ending of the relationship, and made this known to others, including sending a text to one friend saying Economou had "fucked her and chucked her" and to another saying "I don't understand what I have done wrong???".
+They met on 23 December 2012 and spent that evening and the night together at Mr Economou's flat, where they had sex.
+During the daytime on 24 December, they went shopping together to an Ann Summers sex shop.
+After they parted company Economou performed Internet searches, and as a result of what he found, told de Freitas via a telephone call not to contact him.
+When Economou ended the relationship, de Freitas was upset and made this known to others, including sending a text to one friend saying Economou had "fucked her and chucked her" and to another saying "I don't understand what I have done wrong???".

-On 4 January 2013, de Freitas alleged to the Metropolitan Police Service that Economou had raped her.
-In an interview with police, she asserted that she "wasn't in control of my body" due to combining alcohol with her bipolar medicine and was unable to consent; that Economou had "drugged" her; that she had been "frozen with fear"; and that Economou had coerced her into allowing him to tie her up, "waterboard" her, and have unprotected sex with her.
+On 31 December 2012, de Freitas stated to her psychiatrist that she had been sexually assaulted on 24 December.
+On the same day, de Freitas attended a GUM clinic.
+On 4 January 2013, de Freitas alleged to the Metropolitan Police Service that Economou had raped her between the 23 and 24 December.
+In an interview with police officers, she asserted that she "wasn't in control of my body"; that Economou had "drugged" her; that she had been "frozen with fear"; and that Economou had coerced her into allowing him to tie her up, "waterboard" her, and have unprotected sex with her.
 Economou was arrested and spent a night in custody.
-On 20 February 2013, the Police decided to take no further action against Economou; he was never charged.
-Economou asserted that the sex had been consensual; that he had ended the relationship on 24 December 2012 contending de Freitas was working as a tantric masseuse and after receiving "crazy" text messages from de Freitas; and that de Freitas had fabricated the rape claim "as an act of revenge, because I rejected her".
+On 20 February 2013, the Metropolitan Police Service decided to take no further action against Economou; he was never charged.
+Factors reportedly underpinning the decision included a lack of forensic evidence; text messages and CCTV footage apparently showing friendly behaviour between de Freitas and Economou following the alleged offence; Economou's lack of a criminal record; and de Freitas having previously been cautioned for theft.
+Economou asserted that the sex had been consensual; that he had ended the relationship on 24 December 2012 after conducting Internet searches suggesting de Freitas was working as a tantric masseuse and after receiving "crazy" text messages from de Freitas; and that de Freitas had fabricated the rape claim "as an act of revenge, because I rejected her".